anup-an/library-api/README.md

 To get the full-stack application running locally follow these steps:
 - Clone this repository
 - Install docker (https://docs.docker.com/get-docker/)
+- Add .env file to the root directory.
+Add variables included in dev.example file.
+You may also generate your own secret key for Django app.
 - `docker compose build` to build the application in the root folder
 - `docker compose up -d` to start the application.
 The application can be accessed at http://localhost/
 - `docker compose down` to close the application